I know many people who have worked in various countries across the world. Their experiences and stories are captivating.

 - Ask your employer what procedures are in case of a disaster.
 Make sure all your questions are answered.

 *One friend worked for an airline and knew that she would always have a way out and would be taken to another safe place.
 She just needed to get to the airport.
 She was single and always made sure she lived near another employee, just in case.

 - Do everything you can to travel with someone else, even if you are just going out for the evening.
 Take a coworker or friend.
 There is safety in numbers.

 - Be selective in the places you go after dark, at first.
 This is not the time to be exploring your new city.

 - Read about how to be street smart.

 *One American man was in Moscow and was told that Americans are monitored more than they realize.
 Where they went and even their movements within the country were tracked.
 He just did his job, went to the regular tourist areas, ate at the local places, and thoroughly enjoyed his stay there.
-He made sure that he stayed on main roads, avoided any protests and made sure that his paperwork was in order and updated when needed.
+He made sure that he stayed on main roads, avoided protests, and ensured that his paperwork was in order and updated when needed.

-- Stay on main roads.
-Even if there is traffic.
+- Stay on the main roads even if there is traffic.
 The shortcut may not be worth it.

 - Only use reputable services and companies that you can trust.